 Resist believes in grassroots organizing, creativity, and power.

 That is why we strive to be a very different type of foundation.
 We are a grassroots foundation, with grassroots donors, that supports grassroots action.
 We want to support you: the activists on the ground who are doing the work.
-Please read about eligibility, the process, and our six deadlines per year.
+Please read about eligibility, the process, and our four deadlines per year.
 Feel free to contact us with questions you may have.

 Thank you for applying and bravely doing the work that you do.